 The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 We formally assess the children each term and level their reading, writing and numeracy.
-As a school, we track children’s progress from entry through to Year 6, using a variety of different methods including National Curriculum levels, Phonics Screening in Year 1, new Reception Baseline Assessment (from September 2015).
+As a school, we track children’s progress from entry through to Year 6, using a variety of different methods, including National Curriculum levels, Phonics Screening in Year 1 etc.

 Children who are not making expected progress are picked up through assessment and monitoring meetings with class teachers.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.

 If our concerns lead to additional support being provided in the classroom, we complete a Take Care Referral to document our concerns and the actions we are already taking.
 This registers Concerns about a child, and they will be added to the school’s SEN register for monitoring over a term.

 If a child continues to require additional support to make expected progress, and possibly the support of outside agencies, the child will be moved to SEN support.
 An individual Provision Map will be created, and parents will be informed.
 This has both long term and short term targets.
 These plans are reviewed by staff every half term.

 Some children may benefit from an Education, Health and Care Plan (EHCP).
 This is a statutory document that details the additional support a child needs.

 Early identification is the key to helping your child succeed and we are fortunate to have excellent links with a range of other agencies who can provide specialist support and advice.